How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

 matt lim with whales.jpg

-Always remember that nobody in your group has control of what a whale might do in the water.
-Experienced guides are good predicting whale behaviour, but they are not able to control whales.
-These are wild animals and you are entering their territory.
+Remember that nobody in your group controls what a whale might do in the water.
+Experienced guides are good at predicting whale behavior, but they cannot control whales.
+These are wild animals, and you are entering their territory.

-For a safe encounter, stay behind your whale guide and let them gauge the whale’s behaviour.
-This allows us to see if we’re invited into their home or if it’s best to move elsewhere.
+Stay behind your whale guide for a safe encounter, and let them gauge the whale’s behavior.
+This will allow us to determine whether we’re invited into their home or if moving elsewhere is best.

-When I’m guiding my boat, we only enter the water at a minimum distance of 150 metres from the whales, this also ensures that the whales are in charge of the interaction.
-Even then, I only send one or two experienced individuals to scout the whales and allow them to decide if they are tolerant of our presence around them.
+When I’m guiding my boat, we only enter the water at a minimum distance of 150 meters from the whales, this also ensures that the whales are in charge of the interaction.
+Even then, I only send one or two experienced individuals to scout the whales and allow them to decide if they tolerate our presence around them.

-Making physical contact with humpback whales poses several safety concerns for you and the whales.
-That’s why touching whales is typically prohibited for your safety and the whales’.
+Physical contact with humpback whales poses several safety concerns for both humans and the whales.
+That’s why touching whales is typically prohibited for both your safety and the whales’.

 Your physical safety can be jeopardized if a whale feels threatened.
-Whales may swing their massive tales in self defence (and also in times of play, but more on that later) and this can cause you bodily harm.
+Whales may swing their massive tales in self-defense (and in times of play, but more later), which can cause you bodily harm.
 Humpback whales also have sharp barnacles on their fins and bellies that can cut you and possibly lead to an infection.

 Avoiding contact also protects whales, and it is best if whales remain far away from boats as accidents with shipping vessels kills numerous whales each year.
 It’s generally never acceptable to touch a wild animal.

-It’s certainly possible a whale might attempt to initiate contact with you— this does happen every once in a while, especially with playful adults and curious babies.
-However, it’s best to avoid this scenario for the safety of you and the whales.
-If this happens, stay calm and swim slowly backwards to avoid direct contact.
+It’s certainly possible a whale might attempt to initiate contact with you— this happens occasionally, especially with playful adults and curious babies.
+However, avoiding this scenario for your and the whales' safety is best.
+If this happens, stay calm and swim slowly backward to avoid direct contact.

 rurutu-inertia-network-matt-reichel-one-with-whales-swim-with-humpback-whales-french-polynesia-413.jpg

-The best thing to do when spotting a calf is to keep a safe distance to avoid confrontation with its parent.
-Any moves we make towards the calf could be interpreted as aggression, and this may cause the adult whale to defend its baby, normally by swimming away.
+When spotting a calf, the best thing to do is keep a safe distance to avoid confrontation with its parent.
+Any moves we make towards the calf could be interpreted as aggression, which may cause the adult whale to defend its baby, usually by swimming away.
 Tail thrashes are not out of the question.
-The mothers are tired from raising and feeding the calves and we do not want to add to their stress.
+The mothers are tired from raising and feeding the calves, and we do not want to add to their stress.

 Also, young calves have yet to develop full control of their bodies, and they can accidentally cause you harm when too close.
 Although the babies are quite playful and extremely curious, it’s best to stay a bit farther away from them, as they can also breach right next to you when excited.
-Babies are still 3 to 4 metres long, so they carry substantial weight to them.
+Babies are still 3 to 4 meters long and carry substantial weight.

 To be clear, never swim directly at a mother and calf.
-Wait for them to approach; just float there slowly at a distance of around 20-30 metres and see what they do.
+Wait for them to approach; float there slowly at a distance of around 20-30 meters and see what they do.

 Looking to Swim with Whales?
 We got Options.